 The American Society of Breast Surgeons (ASBrS, 2019) published a consensus guideline on genetic testing for hereditary breast cancer.
-They stated the following: 10 is increasingly provided through multi-gene panels.
+They stated the following:

+"Breast surgeons, genetic counselors, and other medical professionals knowledgeable in genetic testing can provide patient education and counseling and make recommendations to their patients regarding genetic testing and arrange testing.
+When the patient's history and/or test results are complex, referral to a certified genetic counselor or genetics professional may be useful.
+Genetic testing is increasingly provided through multi-gene panels.
 There are a wide variety of panels available, with different genes on different panels.
 There is a lack of consensus among experts regarding which genes should be tested in different clinical scenarios.
 There is also variation in the degree of consensus regarding the understanding of risk and appropriate clinical management of mutations in some genes."